 The course consists of a series of lectures, interspersed with short presentations of recent studies performed at Wageningen University & Research.
 As part of the programme the opportunity will be provided to discuss participant’s own research (plans).
-The focus of this year's course is on body composition and energy metabolism in cancer patients, with as key note speaker ... (not yet confirmed) on this topic.
+The focus of this year's course is on body composition and energy metabolism in cancer patients, with lectures of several experts in this field of research.
 Participants are encouraged to apply for a short oral presentation or a pitch.
 Participants who want take the opportunity to present, need to send in an abstract describing their own completed or planned study to Dr. Marco Mensink before 1 February 2020.
 Six abstracts will be selected and included as part of the programme.

 Amongst others the following topics will be covered:

 - Methods to assess energy expenditure, e.g. DLW, accelerometery and indirect calorimetry